Letter to Baytex

 I am not a tree hugger, environmental activist or anti-oil activist.
 Quite the opposite; I fully appreciate the prosperity that our region has experienced thanks in no small part to Alberta’s thriving oil and gas industry.
 While I believe that Alberta is rightfully an energy superpower, I’m also a mother tired of my family being poisoned by Baytex Energy’s emissions and the Alberta Government allowing them to do so.
 I also believe that it’s possible for Baytex Energy to extract oil from the ground responsibly while simultaneously growing their company and at the same time protecting the health of those that live near and around their sites.

 It took us three months to realize that a seemingly unending list of maladies like constant severe headaches, dizziness, loss of balance, continuous sinus congestion, overwhelming red sinus’, muscle spasms, eye twitching, and more were all directly related to the emissions of gases from eight oil wells on four pad sites 3/8 of a mile south of our home .
 For three months I questioned every item I had in my house and wondered, “Is this what’s making us sick?”
-Finally, after second guessing everything in my home and ruling it out as a source of our sickness, I realized that I had considered every conceivable source except the most obvious: a foul odour outside emanating from the Baytex Energy sites.
+Finally, after second guessing everything in my home and ruling it out as a source of our sickness, I realized that I had considered every conceivable source except the most obvious: a foul odour outside emanating from the Baytex Energy sites (NYSE:BTE).

 I have two young children who I initially thought were going through a clumsy stage related to either a growth spurt or simply due to their age but now I know that they were being poisoned.
 My three year old looked like he was a ghost most days while my two year old would repeatedly lose her balance while sitting and fall off furniture.
 Since making the difficult decision to leave our farm, both my children have made dramatic recoveries but I can’t help but think about what long-term effects they may suffer.
 Even now, anytime it’s necessary to return to our farm house to pick up belongings or just to inspect the condition of the premises, all of our symptoms return, even when we limit our visits to less than 30 minutes.